Autumn 2026 Cohort applications will open on August 1, 2025.

 Select “Autumn 2026” for term and year of enrollment.
 Review and acknowledge requirements. - Application Questions:

-Section A: Interest Areas:
+Interest Areas:

 Select and rank a minimum of 3 (maximum of 5) interest areas from this list of 9 areas:- Cellular & Molecular Neuroscience (includes channels, synapses, membranes, neurotransmitters, neuromodulators, proteins, genetics, glia)